-The 14-15 year-old campers take the "next step" and learn how to belay, participate on the low and high ropes course, rock climb outside, and engage in waterfront activities.
-On Thursday evening, they end the week with an overnight campout.
+The 14-15 year-old campers take the "next step" and participate in more challenging elements on the low and high ropes course, rock climb outside, and engage in some offsite waterfront activities.
+On Tuesday and Wednesday, Treks campers hike in the White Mountains.
+On Thursday evening, other 14-15 year old campers end the week with an overnight campout.
 Everyone will enjoy participating in exciting new adventures as well as camper favorites.

-(Activities are subject to weather conditions and logistical considerations.)
+Activities are subject to weather conditions and other logistical considerations.